MattFerraro/devsite/nextjs-blog/posts/poissons-equation.md

 The only problem with this approach is that it takes a long time.

 # Optimize for speed

+*This section is interesting but optional!
+Skip to [Visualizing the Outputs](#visualizing-the-outputs) if you don't care about speeding up our solver by 70x!*

 We generally run a relaxation until the values stabilize.
 We set some threshold like $1e^{-10}$ and if all updates are smaller than the threshold, we say it has stabilized.